Home Rule League Movement

 - A generation of passionate Nationalists was created.

 - The Montagu- Chelmsford reforms (August 1917) were influenced by the agitation for Home Rule.

-- The reunion of Moderates-Extremist at Lucknow (1916) was influenced by it.
+- The reunion of Moderates-Extremists at Lucknow (1916) was influenced by it.

 You can also read:

 - List of Important Indian National Congress Sessions